 The origin of Croatian veljača is uncertain, but it is related to the adjective veliki, “big”.
 Albanian shkurt probably comes from Proto-Germanic *skurtaz, meaning “short”, and February is indeed a short month.
 Similarly, Scottish Gaelic Gearran is derived from geàrr, “short”.
 Kashubian gromicznik is derived from the Kashubian name of Candlemas, gromica (a Christian holiday celebrated on 2 February), which is in turn derived from a Slavic word for thunder.

 Finally, the Turkish, Finnish, and Basque translations are not even distantly related to any word mentioned above, since they are not Indo-European languages.
 Finnish helmikuu comes from helmi (“pearl”) + kuu (“month”), Turkish şubat comes ultimately from Babylonian šabaṭu, which some sources translate as “destructive rain”, and Basque otsail comes from otso (“wolf”) + hil (“month”).
-Etymologies for minority Uralic languages (Sami, Komi, etc.) are virtually impossible to find due to a low number of available resources.
+The Komi expression could be possibly derived from a word for a squirrel.
+I wasn’t able to find etymologies for other Uralic languages.